 - Chessington World of Adventure

-The sample timetable below is a typical 2-week Cambridge summer English programme.
+The sample timetable below is a typical 2-week Cambridge University Summer English Courses.

 Coin operated washing and drying machines on college premises, paid by summer school.